Code is there to explain the comments to the computer.

 coordinator = 'u0024689' OR coordinator = 'u0031447';

 A bit cumbersome, isn't it?
-The query can be shortened with IN
+This query can be shortened with IN:

 SELECT code, name, coordinator